Annapurna Circuit

 Single accommodation

 If you prefer your own room, we offer a single supplement for the hotel nights in Kathmandu and Pokhara only (subject to availability).
 While in the teahouses, single rooms cannot be guaranteed so these have not been included in the single supplement price paid in advance.
-However, if a single room is available on arrival to a teahouse, you can pay locally on a day-by-day basis.
+However, if a single room is available on arrival at a teahouse, you can pay locally on a day-by-day basis, please speak with your leader to request single rooms for the teahouse stays directly.

 Food